Nadifa Mohamed: Literary career

 Mohamed's first novel, Black Mamba Boy (2010), described in The Guardian as "a significant, affecting book of the dispossessed", is a semi-biographical account of her father's life in Yemen in the 1930s and '40s, during the colonial period.
 She has said that "the novel grew out of a desire to learn more about my roots, to elucidate Somali history for a wider audience and to tell a story that I found fascinating."
 A "fictionalized biography", it won critical and popular acclaim in countries as far away as Korea.
 The book won the 2010 Betty Trask Award, and was shortlisted for numerous awards, including the 2010 Guardian First Book Award, the 2010 Dylan Thomas Prize, and the 2010 John Llewellyn Rhys Prize.
 It was also long-listed for the 2010 Orange Prize for Fiction.

 In 2013, Mohamed released her second novel, The Orchard of Lost Souls.
-Set in Somalia on the eve of the civil war, it was published by Simon & Schuster.
+Set in Somalia on the eve of the civil war, the book was published by Simon & Schuster.
 Reviewing it in The Independent, Arifa Akbar said: "If Mohamed's first novel was about fathers and sons ... this one is essentially about mothers and daughters."
-In 2014 The Orchard of Lost Souls won the Somerset Maugham Award and was longlisted for the Dylan Thomas Prize.
+In 2014, The Orchard of Lost Souls won the Somerset Maugham Award and was longlisted for the Dylan Thomas Prize.

 In December 2013, Mohamed was one of 36 writer and translator participants at the Doha International Book Fair's Literary Translation Summit in Qatar.

 She was chosen as one of Granta magazine's "Best of Young British Novelists" in 2013, and in April 2014 was selected for the Hay Festival's Africa39 list of 39 Sub-Saharan African writers aged under 40 with potential and talent to define future trends in African literature.

 Her writing has also been published in such outlets as The Guardian and Literary Hub, as well as in the anthology New Daughters of Africa (edited by Margaret Busby, 2019), which includes poetry by Mohamed.

-In June 2018 Mohamed was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.
+In June 2018, Mohamed was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.

 She joined the English Creative Writing faculty of Royal Holloway, University of London, in 2018.

 Her 2021 novel, The Fortune Men, is based on the true story of Mahmood Mattan, whom her father knew.
-The book is about a petty criminal in Cardiff who becomes the last man to be hanged there, wrongfully convicted of murder in 1952.
+The book is about a petty criminal in Cardiff, Wales, who becomes the last man to be hanged there, wrongfully convicted of murder in 1952.
 In The Guardian, Ashish Ghadiali wrote of Mohamed that the novel "confirms her as a literary star of her generation", while Michael Donkor described the book as a "determined, nuanced and compassionate exposure of injustice".
-The book was shortlisted for the 2021 Booker Prize, and at the 2022 Wales Book of the Year Awards won the 'triple crown': taking the Rhys Davies Trust Fiction Award, the Wales Arts Review People's Choice Award and the overall prize for Wales Book of the Year.
+The Fortune Men was shortlisted for the 2021 Booker Prize, and at the 2022 Wales Book of the Year Awards won the "triple crown": taking the Rhys Davies Trust Fiction Award, the Wales Arts Review People's Choice Award and the overall prize for Wales Book of the Year.